dnashwilton/relationship-rating/README.md

 <br>

-- To find what new attractions there are at Wakehurst and where to go with the Maps.
-- The site can be used to obtain upto date information from other websites.
-- The ability to navigation between pages on all devices easily.
-- To be motivated to find out about Wakehurst Place if the mansion or part of the gardens are closed.
-- The responsive design can be viewed on other devices other than laptops and Monitors.
+- To ask the right questions.
+- To explore with their partners and find out their likes and dislikes.

 <br>